PowerLedger/powr/docs/src/cli/usage.md

                                  * the 'ASK' keyword; to recover a keypair via its seed phrase
                                  * a hardware wallet keypair URL (i.e. usb://ledger)
     <SPLIT_STAKE_ACCOUNT>      Keypair of the new stake account
-    <AMOUNT>                   The amount to move into the new stake account, in SOL
+    <AMOUNT>                   The amount to move into the new stake account, in POWR
 ```

 #### solana-stake-account